LindadeHaan/Functional-Programming/README.md

   * Titles of the movies;
   * Number of movies;

+This is the data that I need to make a visualization.

 #### __*Hypothesis*__
   Throughout the years there are less movies in the system of the OBA from Disney, Pixar and Dreamworks, but there are still more Disney movies in the systems.